Prioritized Experiments

 Does it matter which experiments you run first?

-Imagine you have 100 A/B tests to run.
+Imagine you have a finite set of 100 A/B tests to run.
 Some will be winners, some losers, and many will be flat.
 You reject stat-sig negatives (don't ship them) and ship stat-sig positives.

-If a human can correctly guess the direction of a test even 60% of the time, should you let them prioritize the order?
+If a human can correctly guess the direction of a test even 59% of the time, should you let them prioritize the order by winners first?
 The simulation below shows what happens.

 Simulation